Punjab CM directs DGP to act against senior officers involved in police-drug mafia nexus

 “We won’t spare anyone involved in drugs.
 After opening the sealed cover reports, Raj Jit Singh was booked and has been dismissed from service.
 The vigilance bureau has been asked to probe the wealth he amassed by selling ‘chitta (heroin)’,” the chief minister had tweeted.

-Though Raj Jit Singh was not directly indicted in the reports conducted by the SIT to ascertain his complicity with inspector Inderjit Singh, who was caught by the special task force against drugs with 6kg of heroin, it had suggested “definite scope for further inquiry” into his properties.
+Though Raj Jit Singh was not directly indicted in the probe conducted by the SIT to ascertain his complicity with inspector Inderjit Singh, who was caught by the special task force (STF) against drugs with 6kg of heroin, it had suggested “definite scope for further inquiry” into his properties.

 In the letter to the chief director, vigilance bureau, the Punjab home department said: “The reports of the SIT suggest that innocent persons were falsely implicated for extorting money from them.
 Therefore, you are asked to register an FIR under Sections 7 and 13 of the Prevention of Corruption Act and Section 59 of the NDPS Act and other relevant provisions of the law against Raj Jit and Inderjit Singh.”